 16 to 17 year olds:

-Teenagers aged 16 and 17 are free to experience and explore things with their friends in pairs (or bigger groups) on and off the campus.
-Participation in the afternoon and evening activity programme is voluntary for students over the age of 16.
+Students aged 16 and 17 are free to explore with their friends in pairs (or bigger groups) on and off the campus.
+Participation in the afternoon programme is voluntary for students over the age of 16.